FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 Our project's physical structure is very simple and relies in only one block.
 Since all of the app information is stored in a local database, our app will only execute queries to select, update and insert conferences on the SQLite database.
+We decided to use a local storage instead of a cloud storage because the lost data caused by changing devices is not significant.
+If the user changes their device, losing the saved conferences would not matter too much.

 We chose to use SQLite database due to its simplicity and the good integration with flutter.

 ---